17 Things You Should Know Before Renting a Car in Portugal

 Besides helping us find ourselves, you can use Google Maps to research places and Spotify to guarantee the soundtrack, of course.

-And, for this, nothing better than an international sim card and a functioning cellphone, or, even better, you could get a local sim card, to have a smaller bill for your international data.
+For this, nothing is better than an international SIM card and a functioning cellphone.
+Or, even better, you could get a local SIM card to have a smaller bill for your international data.
+I never travel without a local SIM.
+You never know what can happen.

 13. Filling up the tank

 Always confirm with the rental company which fuel to put in the car.
-If possible, opt for Diesel: the trip will be much cheaper because the price difference for other types of fuel is big.
+If possible, opt for Diesel: the trip will be much cheaper because the price difference for other fuel types is big.

-Keep in mind that gasoline is called “Gasolina” and diesel is called “gasóleo” in Portuguese.
-Both words are fairly similar, and you don’t want to put the wrong fuel in your car.
+Remember that gasoline is called “Gasolina” and diesel is called “gasóleo” in Portuguese.
+Both words are pretty similar, and you don’t want to put the wrong fuel in your car.

-Every 25 miles, more or less, there are gas stations with convenience stores and signs indicating the distance to the nearest ones as well as the prices.
+Every 25 miles, more or less, there are gas stations with convenience stores and signs indicating the distance to the nearest ones and the prices.

-In Portugal, these stations are called “service areas”.
+In Portugal, these stations are known as “service areas.”

-When you arrive at the gas station, you will have to fill up your car, since there are no employees to do this.
+When you arrive at the gas station, you will need to fill up your car, as there are no employees available to do this.
 Go to the convenience store’s cashier to pay for the full tank.

 14. Returning the rental car